A for

 Initialization:

-In this part of the loop, the initial values of the variables that control the loop’s execution are set (generally used to initialize a counter that will be incremented or decremented in each iteration)Condition:
+In this part of the loop, the initial values of the variables that will control the loop’s execution are established (generally, it is used to initialize a counter that will be incremented or decremented in each iteration)Condition:

 The condition is a boolean expression that is evaluated before each iteration.
 If the condition is true, the instructions inside the loop are executed.
-If the condition is false, the loop is exited, and the program continues to execute.Update:
+If the condition is false, the loop is exited, and the program continues execution.Update:

-In this part of the loop, an action is performed that modifies the value of the variables that control the loop (generally used to increment or decrement the counter)Instructions to execute:
+In this part of the loop, an action is performed that modifies the value of the variables that control the loop (generally, it is used to increment or decrement the counter)Instructions to execute:

 Here, the instructions that are executed in each iteration are specified.
 These instructions can be any valid code in C# (such as assignments, calculations, method calls, etc.)